 (2) The delegation must be in writing signed by the Minister.

-(3) The delegation takes effect when notice of the delegation is published in the Gazette.
+[(3) deleted]

 (4) The Minister must not delegate a function vested in the Minister under section 19, 55, 61 or 62, Part 5, section 127 or 132 or Schedule 6.

 (5) A person exercising or performing a function that has been delegated to the person under this section is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.